agouy/straf/docs/file_conversion.md

 ## Familias

 Here a file containing allele frequencies is created.
-This file can be used in Familias to provide allele frequencies reference.
+This file can be used in Familias [@ref_familias] to provide allele frequency reference data for relationship testing.